ulasakdeniz/akka-http-utils/README.md

 }
 ```

 `hakker` provides easy to use WebSocket `Flow`s and OAuth support.
-For a more detailed example you should see [`sample` app](https://github.com/ulasakdeniz/hakker/tree/master/sample).
-You can run it by just typing:
+For a more detailed example you should see [sample app](https://github.com/ulasakdeniz/hakker-sample).
-`sbt sample/compile:run`